-We've compiled a list of 174 free and paid alternatives to Vim.
-The primary competitors include Notepad++, Sublime Text.
-In addition to these, users also draw comparisons between Vim and Atom, gedit, Visual Studio Code.
+We've compiled a list of 44 free and paid alternatives to Vim.
+The primary competitors include Notepad++, Visual Studio Code.
+In addition to these, users also draw comparisons between Vim and Brackets, Aptana Studio, Coda.
 Also you can look at other similar options here: Development Tools.

-We've compiled a list of 174 free and paid alternatives to Vim.
-The primary competitors include Notepad++, Sublime Text.
-In addition to these, users also draw comparisons between Vim and Atom, gedit, Visual Studio Code.
+We've compiled a list of 44 free and paid alternatives to Vim.
+The primary competitors include Notepad++, Visual Studio Code.
+In addition to these, users also draw comparisons between Vim and Brackets, Aptana Studio, Coda.
 Also you can look at other similar options here: Development Tools.

 Notepad++ is a free text editor that supports color-coded syntax highlighting for different programming languages, auto-completion, the ability to open different tabs with different files at the same time, and support for plugins to extend functiona…